-Since inception through December 31, 2008, we had a deficit accumulated during the development stage of \$6,236,547 and net cash used in operations of \$1,320,180.
+Since inception through December 31, 2009, we had a deficit accumulated during the development stage of \$7,754,624 and net cash used in operations of \$1,919,825.
 To date all of our funding has been provided through sale of our common stock.
-We believe that the recent funding from the private placement of the Company's common shares will allow us to continue operations and execute our business plan to the end of 2009.
+We believe we can raise sufficient additional financing through the sale of our common shares to allow us to continue operations and execute our business plan to the end of 2010.
 Should the need arise, we plan to raise additional funds, both from U.S. and international investors.
-We believe that the technologies we currently have under management, many of which are environmentally friendly, green technologies, will prove attractive to both private and institutional investors, making fund raising a less strenuous process than it was before.
+We believe that the technologies we currently have under management, especially our iGlue software which is nearing wide release, will prove attractive to both private and institutional investors, making fund raising a less strenuous process than it was before.
 We also believe that as the only Hungarian public (or private) company that is actively engaged in Hungarian intellectual property acquisition and commercialization, we are an even more attractive investment opportunity.

 If needed, we will raise additional capital in a manner that is the least dilutive to our shareholders yet at the same time serves our development and operating needs.
-We anticipate no more than two additional fund raising round in 2009, after which we hope to rely solely on income generated from our technologies under management.
-We believe 2009 will result in a number of licensing opportunities and revenue generating opportunities from the deployment of our technologies on the international market.
-Foremost of these opportunities is RiverPower, FireSAFE and our PVC shielded electric cable recycling technologies.
-We also anticipate our investment in in4 Ltd to start generating funds in the second half of 2009.
+We anticipate no more than two additional fund raising round in 2010, after which we hope to rely solely on income generated from our technologies.
+We also anticipate our investment in in4 Ltd to start generating funds in the second half of 2010.
+All other technologies currently in our portfolio have been placed on indefinite hold, until we can partially or wholly exit and monetize our in4 Ltd, holding.